techone --guide=cloud-migration

 TL;DR

-Pick Hetzner when you need consistent high performance, large databases and predictable costs, or when applications are not worth rewriting as cloud-native.
+- Pick dedicated servers when you need consistent high performance, large databases and predictable costs, or when applications are not worth rewriting as cloud-native.

-Combining Azure and Hetzner is a real option: Azure for elastic services and compliance, Hetzner for compute-heavy workloads and large datasets where Azure costs would grow linearly with volume.
+- Combining cloud and self-hosted often works best: Azure for elastic services and compliance, dedicated servers for compute-heavy workloads and large datasets where Azure costs would grow linearly with volume.

 Why Cloud Migrations Disappoint When You Treat Them as a Server Move